HISTORY OF THE SONNET

 Let's take a closer look at the contemporary sonnets being published, lauded by readers and praised by literary critics.
 Please read the poet's biographies.
 These are poets in the know and with the times.

 The following poems are being posted for educational purposes only.
-This blog is for the study of contemporary sonnets by the poets on this site.
+This blog is for the study by the poets on this site.

 By Lorna Knowles Blake